solvialab/infragate-landing/docs/guide.md

 ### 12.4 Test deploy

 Deploy a test cluster through the UI to confirm Terraform can reach OCI and provision resources.
-Watch the live log stream â€” it should show `terraform init`, `plan`, and `apply` output in real time.
+Watch the live log stream — it should show `terraform init`, `plan`, and `apply` output in real time.

 ---